tcet-opensource/documentation/docs/projects/tcet-linux/guides/yay.md

 ---
-title: How To Use Yay To Install Packages
+title: How To Use `yay` To Install AUR Packages
-id: yay-packages
+id: yay
-sidebar_label: How To Use Yay To Install Packages
+sidebar_label: How To Use `yay` To Install AUR Packages
-description: Learn how to use Yay to install packages on Arch Linux and TCET Linux.
+description: Learn how to use `yay` to install AUR packages on Arch Linux and TCET Linux.
 keywords: [tcet, open-source, linux]
 ---